 Addressing Challenges

 While DTC sites offer numerous advantages, they also come with challenges.
-Increased competition in the e-commerce landscape and rising customer acquisition costs are potential hurdles for DTC brands.
+Increased competition in the ecommerce landscape and rising customer acquisition costs are potential hurdles for DTC brands.

-To overcome these challenges, businesses must invest in effective marketing strategies, leverage social media and influencer partnerships, and prioritize customer retention through post-purchase engagement and superior customer service.
+To overcome these challenges, businesses must invest in effective marketing strategies, leverage social media and influencer partnerships, and prioritize customer retention through post-purchase engagement and superior customer service [5].

-IV.
 The Future of Direct-to-Consumer Sites

 Evolving Consumer Expectations